North West Canada Medal: Appearance

 The medal is suspended from a ribbon in slate grey 1+1/4 in wide, with crimson 1/4 in stripes, 1/8 in from each edge.

-The clasp "SASKATCHEWAN" was awarded to those present at any of the three main encounters during the rebellion; along the Saskatchewan and Fish rivers and the Battle of Batoche.
+The clasp "Saskatchewan" was awarded to those present at any of the four main encounters during the rebellion; Fish Creek, Batoche, Cut Knife, and Frenchman's Butte.
 Approximately 1,760 medals were awarded with the clasp.
-A number of veterans of the Battle of Batoche added an unofficial "BATOCHE" clasp to their medal.
+A number of veterans of the Battle of Batoche added an unofficial "Batoche" clasp to their medal.

 Medals were issued unnamed, although many recipients had their name and unit engraved on the rim.